by Tony Moore

 You're Albie Masland '06.
-You're running across the country for charity, and things get a little weird out here.'Nothing seemed to be working'
+You're running across the country for charity, and things get a little weird out here.

 "In early 2010," Masland begins with a deep sigh, "nothing seemed to be working—law school, my grandfather died, the job market was not cooperating, just life in general.
 So I started running.
 I'd run one, two, three times a day to deal with the stress and anxiety."
-After a few months of lingering depression, and unable to dig himself out, Masland made a leap into something that would change the course of his life.
+After a few months, unable to dig himself out, Masland made a leap into something that would change the course of his life.
 "One day I just said to my friend Clint, 'I'm going to run across the country.' "

 "I always knew that I had to do it for a bigger cause," he explains.
 "I'd see these troops on the news coming home from Iraq or Afghanistan and think, 'What are my problems compared to coming home from combat, transitioning to being a civilian, leaving this brotherhood behind and trying to find a job and figure out my new life, where life might not be as it used to be?'
 I knew that this is what I wanted to run for, where I found my perspective."